UniversalDependencies/docs/format.md

  9. DEPS: List of secondary dependencies (head-deprel pairs).
 10. MISC: Any other annotation.

-Fields must not be empty and must not contain space characters.

 The fields DEPS and MISC replace the obsolete fields PHEAD and PDEPREL of the CoNLL-X format.
 In addition, we have modified the usage of the ID, FORM, LEMMA, POSTAG, FEATS and HEAD fields as explained below.

+The fields must additionally meet the following constraints:

+* Fields must not be empty.
+* Fields must not contain space characters.
+* FEATS: feature names and values must have the form `[A-Z0-9][a-zA-Z0-9]*`

 # Words and Tokens